 - Pass all competency exams at 80% or higher, and 80% or higher on the course final exam.

-- Course Tuition is $250.00 (includes textbook and lab materials).
-Pay tuition in full at registration.
+- Course Tuition for the CNA Bridge is $350.00 (includes textbooks and lab materials) payable at registration.

-- Vocational opportunities exist to work as a Certified Caregiver in assisted living homes, facilities, and home health care agencies.
-The candidate must be 18 years old, a Certified Caregiver, with current certification in CPR and First Aid, plus a negative TB test to solicit these opportunities.
+- Vocational opportunities exist to work as an Assisted Living Caregiver in assisted living homes, facilities, and home health care agencies.
+The candidate must be 18 years old, an Assisted Living Caregiver ( 16 to 17 year olds can work as an Assistant Assisted Living Caregiver), with current certification in CPR and First Aid, Department of Public Safety Fingerprint Background check, plus a negative TB test to solicit these opportunities.